steguess/recipe_site_traffic/README.md

 ## 📌 Overview

 Welcome to the Tasty Bytes Recipe Popularity Prediction project!
 Our main objective is to predict recipes that will boost our website's traffic and ensure that these selections are correct 80% of the time.
-Dive into the task, understand the company's context, and get started!

 <img src="website.png" width="1000">